jbilander/SDBox-Mini/README.md

 # SDBox-mini for Amiga
-SDBox that fits inside a standard d-sub DB25 plastic shroud
+SDBox in a standard DB25 plastic shroud

 <br />
 <a href="images/SDBox-mini_pic1.png">